GENERAL

 Other Costs

-Books, lab fees, and personal expenses ($500–$1,000 per year)
+Books, lab fees, and personal expenses (CAD 500 - 1,000+ per year)

-Masters in Nursing in Canada Qualification Requirements
+Eligibility Criteria for Masters in Nursing in Canada 2026

 Masters in Nursing in Canada applicants must have a relevant bachelor’s degree, English proficiency scores, and other academic prerequisites to secure admission into Canadian nursing programs.